 Possum Dixons long term ambitions were modest and practical.
 They had no bombastic dreams of headlining Lollapalooza.
 The goal was to sell a couple of hundred-thousand records, and still play the smaller venues.
 Half the goal was to stay out of day jobs.

 When the band was hitting studio to record the third full lenght album the band was consisting of Zabrecky, Chavez and Reynolds.
 During the process the band enlisted the help of longtime friend and guitarist Matt Devine.
-He’s an old friend of the band.
 He played guitar on the first version of Watch The Girl Destroy Me from 1990.
 Even though the band was somewhat critical of the groups label Interscope since the release of the debut album in 1993, things were more positive for the third releases.
 They band worked hard with the label to come up with something they both liked and bent a little to find a happy medium.
 Part of finding that middle ground turned out to be drawing in several established artist to contribute to the project.
 Fred Schneider (B 52s), Dave Stewart (Eurythmics) and Jane Wiedlin (Go-Gos) pitched in on the songwriting.
 For production they hired Ric Ocasek (The Cars).
 The pairing with Ocasek was arranged after Ric placed a call to Interscope head Jimmy Iovine about the albums demos.
 Up to that point the band didn’t know much about him as a producer, other than the Weezer album and a Bad Religion record that they didn’t listen to a lot.
 But when they started to work together they said he spun them out creatively.
 Songs that the band were going to scrap, things that Zabrecky wouldn’t play to his worst enemy, turned out to be some of the things Ocasek liked.
 Steve Berman (Interscope head of marketing) said the label, after working through peaks and valleys with the band, is looking forward to breaking the act on a large scale.
 In other words: the group was pressured by the record company to deliver a hit single.
 The end result is an album that was more The Cars than Possum Dixon, and overshadowed what the group was best known for.
 Following the release, the group became even more disillusioned and broke up.
 New Sheet is a product of friends staying together as a band for a few extra years because they didn’t knew what else to do.

 Since the beginning as wild teenagers and guys in the early 20s both Zabrecky and Chavez regularly over-indulged when it came to drugs.
 Smoking crack, taking heroin and pills.
 They were doing exactly what they wanted to do: making records for a major label and touring the world.
 And as Zabrecky stated: «life couldn’t have been any better for a good five years».
 But drugs started to take a toll on the band, and at the end of the 90s the band had burned out.
 And drugs had a lot to do with it.
 Zabrecky got sober in 1996 and gave up lifestyle he had fallen into using a lot of intravenous drugs.
 But Chavez wasn’t ready to make that commitment at that point, and they parted.
 During touring to support the new album Celso left the band to “pursue personal interests”.
 The band continued the tour with Rob, Byron, guitarist Carrey Fosse and keyboardist Stan Fairbank.
 Celso Chavez died on May 9 2012 after complication from staph infection led to pneumonia.
 Celso had been doing a lot of harm to his body for a long time, and it finally took its unfortunate toll.